 Turned out it wasn’t.
 It was too easy.
 Because England, I discovered, had these things called cycle routes.

-The National Cycle Network: A touring cyclist’s best friend
+The UK National Cycle Network: A touring cyclist’s best friend

 But even back in 2006, the National Cycle Network had me riding merrily across Northamptonshire, Leicestershire and Warwickshire without a sniff of a dual carriageway or busy main road.